 Strong obliques can be quite useful as core stabilization muscles.

-- Get in a side plank position by lying on your right side on the floor with your left foot rested on top of the inner side of your right foot and your left arm rested on top of your left side.
+- Get in a side plank position by lying on your right side on the floor, with your left foot resting on top of the inner side of your right foot and your left arm resting on top of your left side.

-- Raise your body by placing your right forearm flat on the floor so that it’s perpendicular to your torso.
+- Raise your body by placing your right forearm flat on the floor to be perpendicular to your torso.

 - Lift your torso until your right upper arm is straight underneath you, with your elbow bent 90 degrees and your forearm flat on the floor.

-- In this position, only your right forearm and the outer side of your right foot are contacting the floor and your body forms a diagonal line that is at about a 20-degree angle to the floor.
+- In this position, only your right forearm and the outer side of your right foot contact the floor, and your body forms a diagonal line at about a 20-degree angle to the floor.

 - Keep your abs pulled in tight and hold this position for as long as you can, and then repeat on the left side.